ServicesAboutInsightsContact

 The work then shifts to sponsor activation and readiness measurement.
 The practitioner provides a specific list of irreversible commitments the sponsor must make before go-live.
 Not budget approvals or town hall appearances, but the decisions that close optionality.
 Closing the legacy system instead of running both in parallel.
 Tying leader accountability to sustained behavior change, not go-live completion.
 Removing the workaround before it becomes the default.

-Readiness gets measured against operating conditions, not activity.
+Readiness gets measured against structural conditions, not activity.
 “Manager scorecards updated” instead of “training complete.”
 “Legacy system access removed” instead of “communications sent.”

 Before go-live, the full 83-condition inventory produces a readiness profile showing, domain by domain, where the environment will resist the new behavior.
 Every red or amber condition is a predicted workaround.